OldManny/Snaze/README.md

 - **Grid System**: Enables precise movement and collision detection.
 - **Heuristic Function**: Estimates the cost of reaching the food, aiding in optimal path selection.
 - **Flood Fill Algorithm**: Assesses available space to avoid collisions with the snake's body.
+- **Breadth-First Search (BFS)**: Utilized in the "canReachTail" function to ensure the snake can reach its tail after making a move, preventing it from trapping itself.
 - **Optimized Move Selection**: Utilizes techniques like lookahead, escape moves, and backtracking for best possible moves.

 ![Snake Game](images/Snake.png)

-This implementation showcases how pathfinding algorithms can be applied to create intelligent game behavior.
+This implementation shows how pathfinding algorithms can be applied to create intelligent game behavior.

+## Bugs

+In rare cases, when the food is randomly placed in a corner, the snake may enter a continuous loop.
+While there are already measures in place to prevent this, the issue is extremely difficult to reproduce due to its infrequent occurrence.